elkaleemom11/bamazon/README.md

 10. Screen shots and pictures from console and MySQL Work bench. (see readme.images folder):

-* departmentTable.csv
+* departmentTable.csv (exported from DB into excel)
-* NodeCommandLineActivityBaamazonDB.docx
+* NodeCommand.pdf
-* ProductsandDepartments.docx
+* ProductsandDepartments.pdf
-* productsTable.csv
+* productsTable.csv (exported from DB into excel)

 11. The products table contains information about each product that is sold in the store, including item number/id, product name, department name, price, stock quantity, and product sales.